by Mary Paterson

 This essay is part of ongoing reflections on value, culture and permissions that the founders of SO have been exploring in conversation and dialogue.

-(Of course, I wasn’t alone in this endeavour.
+(I didn’t write the funding bid alone.
 Maddy Costa and I were working together at this point, soon to be joined by Diana Damian Martin.
-However, these reflections on value and meaning are mine.)
+But these reflections on value and meaning are mine.)

 The focus of the original research was: